Summand minimality and asymptotic convergence of generalized Zeckendorf decompositions: Algorithm from any representation to the gzd

-\begin{proof} Notice that if we are not able to carry, then the semi-legal index either stays the same or decreases.
-Thus, without loss of generality, suppose that we are able to carry.
+\begin{proof} When performing Algorithm \ref{alg_gzd}, if we are not able to carry to the m.l.i.,\ then the s.l.i.\ either stays the same or decreases.
+Thus, for the purposes of proving the lemma, we may suppose that we are able to carry.

-Firstly, suppose that the block before the violation block is $[c_1, \dots, c_{\ell-1}, d_\ell]$ with $d_\ell < c_\ell$.
+Suppose the left neighbor block of the violation block is $(c_1, \dots, c_{\ell-1}, d_\ell)$ with $d_\ell < c_\ell$.
 If $d_\ell < c_\ell -1$, then we still have a valid block after carrying.
-The entries between the old m.l.i. and the old s.l.i. are zeros after carrying, which are valid blocks.
-Therefore the s.l.i. will have either stayed the same or decreased.
+The entries of $\rho$ with indices strictly between the old m.l.i.\ and the old s.l.i.\ become zero after carrying, and thus become valid blocks.
+Therefore the s.l.i.\ will have either stayed the same or decreased.